-Question Answer Marks 3 Interpretation/Approach The main interpretation is that by 1947 the western world was seriously threatened by Communist expansion, and the United States had no choice but to contain it through the Truman Doctrine (i.e. that the Communists were an existential threat, and the United States was virtuous in its resistance to that threat).
-Showing understanding of the Big Message will involve 40 discussion of both these aspects.
-The historian's interpretation is clearly traditional/orthodox in approach, perceiving the United States as the defender of democracy against the threat of Communist takeover.
-The fact that the interpretation understands the problems involved in Truman's decision, yet still supports it, underlines its orthodox character.
-Some answers are likely to perceive the second paragraph as critical of the United States, and see the interpretation as revisionist, or post-revisionist (i.e. both supportive and critical of the United States); this is to be awarded L3 at best.
-Glossary: Traditional/Orthodox interpretations of the Cold War were generally produced early after the Second World War.
+Question Answer Marks 3 Interpretation/Approach The main interpretation is that FDR's policies towards the Soviet Union were deluded, given that he had to deal with an expansionist and despotic USSR.
+Showing understanding of the Big Message will involve discussion of both these aspects.
+Whilst the historian regards Roosevelt's diplomacy as an utter failure, s/he has no illusions about the Soviet Union, which is portrayed as aggressively expansionist.
+Thus the 'blame' attached to Roosevelt for causing the Cold War is the result of self-delusion rather than of bad intentions.
+The Soviet Union remains the villain.
+Neither traditionalist not revisionist historians would have produced this interpretation.
+If candidates must use a label, then at L5 it could only be post-revisionist, seeing elements of blame in both sides.
+Allow answers labelled revisionist at L4 if Roosevelt's delusion is properly supported.
+Answers labelled traditionalist based on what is said about Stalin, or answers thinking Stalin is exonerated, can only be awarded L3 Glossary: Traditional/Orthodox interpretations of the Cold War were generally produced early after the Second World War.
 They blame the Soviet Union and Stalin's expansionism for the Cold War.
 Revisionist historians challenged this view and shifted more of the focus onto the United States, generally through an economic approach which stressed the alleged aim of the United States to establish its economic dominance over Europe.
 Post-revisionists moved towards a more balanced view in which elements of blame were attached to both sides.
 Since the opening of the Soviet archives post-1990 there has been a shift to attributing prime responsibility to Stalin - a post-post-revisionist stance which often seems very close to the traditional view.
 What counts is how appropriate the use of this kind of terminology is in relation to the extract, and how effectively the extract can be used to support it.